fwicaksono/Portfolio/README.md

 2. **Sentiment Analysis** 📱🔥
    - Analyze brand perception using Twitter, Instagram, TikTok, or API data.

-3. **Real-Time Object Detection with YOLO (1)** 🎥🔥
+3. **Real-Time Sign Language Detection with YOLO (1)** 🎥🔥
-   - Detect multiple objects in images and videos using YOLOv8.
+   - Detect sign language in images and videos using YOLOv8.

 4. **Real-Time Object Detection with YOLO (2)** 🎥🔥
    - Detect multiple objects in images and videos using YOLOv8.